kanghui0204/IsaacLab-Arena-vln/docs/pages/workflows/gr00t_workflows.rst

 Overview
 --------

-The pipeline includes the following steps for both **GR1 tabletop manipulation** and **G1 locomanipulation** tasks:
+The pipeline includes the following steps for both **GR1 manipulation** and **G1 loco-manipulation** tasks:

 0. **Human Demonstration Collection** (Optional): Collect task-specific demonstrations
 1. **Annotation and Augmentation using Isaac Lab Mimic** (Optional): Multiplying demonstrations using Isaac Lab Mimic
 2. **Converting To LeRobot Format** (Optional): Converting recorded data to LeRobot format for GR00T training
 3. **Replaying Recorded Data**: Replaying original HDF5 demonstrations for validation
-4. **Replaying LeRobot Converted Data**: Replaying converted LeRobot dataset trajectories
+4. **Replaying LeRobot Converted Data**: Replaying converted LeRobot dataset trajectories for validation
-5. **Post-training and Closed-loop Policy Inference**: Taining and running GR00T policies in closed-loop
+5. **Post-training and Closed-loop Policy Inference**: Taining and running GR00T N1.5 policies in closed-loop

 .. note::
    Steps 0-2 are optional.
 You can skip one or more of these steps by using our ready-to-use datasets for each step by downloading them from the `Download Ready-To-Use Data`_ section.